Reassurance for Massage Therapists

 - Although people love to love massage and tend to “give it a pass” even in a skeptical context, the profession has an extremely strong and well-deserved reputation for being “flaky” and embracing and promoting snake oil.
 It’s pretty bad.
 Massage therapists say some seriously weird shit.

 - Continuing education in massage therapy is mostly a disaster, dominated by pseudo-celebrity gurus whose books and workshops are scientifically bankrupt and intellectually dishonest.
-See Modality Empires.
+See Modality Empires: The trouble with the toxic tradition of ego-driven, trademarked treatment methods in massage therapy, chiropractic, and physiotherapy.

 How massage therapists cope when the problems are pointed out

-Massage therapy is not just a job for most practitioners.
-It’s usually more of an identity and a calling.
+Massage therapy is not just a job for most practitioners: it’s usually more of an identity and a calling.
 Many call themselves “healers.”
-When that identity is challenged, in any way, there’s a lot of this: 🙈🙉🙊 or 🤬.
-Most of them are encountering these opinions and ideas for the first time and quickly throw up walls and reject them reflexively: it’s just too much of an existential threat.
+When that identity is challenged, there’s a lot of this: 🙈🙉🙊 or 🤬.
+Many pros encounter these opinions and ideas for the first time here, and they reject them reflexively: it’s just too much of an existential threat to process.
 They dismiss me as “negative” and get on with their lives and careers without missing a beat.

-But some more or less accept the disappointing reality, and some of those suffer a crisis of faith in the value of their work.
-Countless times over the years I have gotten poignant notes from therapists like this:
+But some new readers more or less accept the disappointing reality, and some of those suffer a crisis of faith in the value of their work.
+A surge in uncertainty about the nature of health problems and what to do about them can be highly corrosive to professional satisfaction.1 Countless times over the years I have gotten poignant notes from therapists like this:

 I don’t know what to do!
 I’ve read everything you have written about massage therapy.
 I didn’t want to accept any of it at first, but I couldn’t actually argue with much of it.
 Now I’m questioning everything, feeling embarrassed by my profession, and wondering what the point is.
 How can I even continue selling massage therapy in good conscience?

-It’s even become common for such declarations to crop up in on social media, massage therapists publicly announcing that they’re not sure how they can go on after discovering PainScience.com, asking their colleagues for help.
-What really tugs at my heart strings is that they aren’t disagreeing with me, but just feeling awful about agreeing with me.
+Such declarations even crop up on social media, massage therapists publicly announcing that they’re not sure how they can go on after discovering PainScience.com (or kindred sources), asking their colleagues for help.
+It’s nice that they aren’t disagreeing with me, but it really tugs at my heart strings that they are feeling awful about agreeing with me.
 Ouch.

 Please do not despair, rational/ethical massage therapists!

-Here are several important comforting points for a therapist enduring this crisis:
+Here are several important comforting points for a therapist enduring this crisis.
+Although some claims are made here, I don’t do my usual thorough referencing.2

 - Massage is pleasurable and relaxing regardless of whether it has any other specific therapeutic effects, and pleasure and relaxation are inherently valuable.
 While a nap is cheaper, and it’s fun and provocative for a skeptic to point out that out, it’s also clearly not as good.
 I mean, c’mon, it’s not even close: massage can deliver premium hedonism, and at its best it is clearly one of the nicest experiences anyone can ever have.
-While some massage therapists might feel let down by the idea that massage is “just” luxurious, they shouldn’t.
+It’s even full of triggers for the delicious, weird sensory phenomenon of autonomous sensory meridian response, which is probably a symptom of a very therapeutic state of the nervous system.
+While some massage therapists might feel let down by the idea that massage is “just” a luxury, they shouldn’t.

-- Although massage has almost no “proven” therapeutic effects, what it does have is good enough to single-handedly justify the cost of massage therapy for many patients: its well-tested ability to ease anxiety and depression.
+- Massage can ease anxiety and depression — it’s one well-tested benefit.
+Although massage has almost no other “proven” therapeutic effects, what it does have is good enough to single-handedly justify its cost for many patients.
 That’s a big deal.
 That’s a huge benefit, even if it is the only one that clears the high bar for “proven.”
 And it’s probably not the only benefit — just the only one that’s solidly evidence-based.

-- Helping anxiety and depression are only the tip of an emotional iceberg.
-Chief among the unproven but likely benefits are a big category of “other” psychological benefits.
+- “Other” psychological benefits.
+Helping anxiety and depression are only the tip of an emotional iceberg.
+Chief among the unproven but likely benefits are a sprawling category of “other” psychological benefits, poorly defined and studied, but very likely real and profound.
 Touch is profound for primates, and massage can probably inspire and facilitate personal growth and awareness in ways that are extremely difficult or impossible to deconstruct, test, and/or even define.

-- There are several more likely benefits beyond the psychological and “spiritual” that do not need to be proven to be worth using.
+- It’s okay for massage to be “experimental,” and there are several more likely benefits beyond the psychological and “spiritual” that do not need to be proven to be worth using.

-Evidence-based medicine isn’t paralyzed by imperfect or incomplete evidence, and massage therapy doesn’t have to be either ; uncertainty is normal in healthcare, and there are good and bad ways of coping with it.1 Experimental therapy is ethically acceptable, as long as that is how it’s presented (informed consent goes a long way), it’s relatively safe, and it makes sense and doesn’t actually fly in the face of established science.
-There are several possible benefits of this kind. - Most notably, massage can almost certainly reduce some kinds of pain at least temporarily, via several highly plausible mechanisms.
-Even if the effect is no more potent or lasting than you’d get from an Aspirin, it’s still a valuable ancillary benefit — especially in a rehab context, where a relatively pain-free period can be quite a useful “window of opportunity” to test and push back your limits with a little badly needed exercise.
+Evidence-based medicine isn’t paralyzed by imperfect or incomplete evidence, and massage therapy doesn’t have to be either ; uncertainty is normal in healthcare, and there are good and bad ways of coping with it.3 Experimental therapy is ethically acceptable, as long as that is how it’s presented (informed consent goes a long way), it’s relatively safe, and it makes sense and doesn’t actually fly in the face of established science.
+There are several possible benefits of this kind. - Massage can almost certainly reduce some kinds of pain, at least temporarily, with a variety of highly plausible mechanisms.
+For instance, counterstimulation is a well-documented mechanism for minor touch-induced analgesia; but just the right kinds of sensations (basically really nice ones) might mediate a beefier analogous effect.4 Even if the result is no more robust than you’d get from an Aspirin, it’s still a valuable ancillary benefit — especially in a rehab context, where a relatively pain-free period can be a useful “window of opportunity” to test and push back your limits with a little badly needed exercise.

-- The skeptical community is generally well-educated and bright and is mostly correct about the major myths of massage therapy, but it’s also as imperfect as any human community and is not remotely right every time they pipe up.
+- You can safely take some massage “skepticism” with a grain of salt.
+The skeptical community is generally well-educated and bright and is mostly correct about the major myths of massage therapy, but it’s also as imperfect as any human community and is not remotely right every time they pipe up.
+There’s a wide range of quality in skeptical rhetoric, and plenty of it is just sloppy and amateurish.
 Scientism does exist, and it’s primarily skeptics who are guilty of it (even if we are often accused of it unfairly).
 Skeptics are as vulnerable to cognitive distortions and motivated reasoning as anyone else, despite their awareness of them; some of them are sociopaths, egregious pedants, even misogynists and racists; many are more committed to their “tribe” than they are to the truth.
-There’s a wide range of quality in skeptical rhetoric, and plenty of it is just sloppy and amateurish.
-In short, we should take skepticism about massage therapy with a grain of salt.
+Finally, for instance and most notably…

 Coping with a love/hate relationship